saucecontrol/Brotli-IIS/readme.md

 If you aren't using HTTPS, you can't use Brotli.
 Thankfully, with [Let's Encrypt](https://github.com/Lone-Coder/letsencrypt-win-simple), HTTPS is now free and easy to set up.
 Just do it.

-### Brotli is Low-Priority (Sort of)
+### Brotli is Low-Priority on Older IIS Versions

 Current browsers advertise Brotli support *after* `gzip` and `deflate` in the `Accept-Encoding` header.
 Typical headers will look like: `Accept-Encoding: gzip, deflate, br`.
 This is probably also for reasons related to existing poorly-behaved Internet software.

 The [HTTP RFC](https://tools.ietf.org/html/rfc7231#section-5.3.4) gives no specific guidance on how to choose from many `Accept-Encoding` values with the same priority, so it would be acceptable to return `br` content to those clients, but some versions of IIS choose the first one (left to right) that matches one of the configured compression schemes.
 This means they won't choose `br` if either `gzip` or `deflate` compression is also enabled.

-This issue has been resolved IIS 10 version 1803 and newer.
-On those versions, the priority for response encoding is set by the order of the `scheme` elements under `httpCompression`.
+This issue has been resolved in IIS 10 version 1803 and newer.
+On IIS 10, the priority for response encoding is set by the order of the `scheme` elements under `httpCompression`.
 If you list `br` before `gzip`, it will be given priority regardless of the order in the request header.

 On older versions of IIS, you have two options:

 1) Disable `gzip` and `deflate` on your server so that `br` is the only possible match.
-As of late 2019, Brotli is supported by over 92% of browsers worldwide, and that number continues to climb.
+As of early 2021, Brotli is supported by over 95% of browsers worldwide, and that number continues to climb.
 Older clients would continue to work with uncompressed responses.
 2) Take some action to force IIS to choose `br` when acceptable.
 To accomplish this, you can modify the `Accept-Encoding` header value on requests as they enter your IIS pipeline.
 The [IIS URL Rewrite Module](https://www.iis.net/downloads/microsoft/url-rewrite) makes this easy.

 The `Accept-Encoding` header is represented by the `HTTP_ACCEPT_ENCODING` Server Variable in the IIS pipeline, and you can modify it before it reaches the Compression Module(s).
 Here is a sample configuration: